 Someone searches for “orange widgets installers”.

 They see an ad for ‘Widgets of All Colours Supplied and Fitted”.

-Then get taken to a generic landing page with the heading of “Widgets R Us”.
+Then get taken to a generic landing site with the heading of “Widgets R Us”.

 Yes, this company does orange widgets but the generic nature of their ad means that someone would have to search around.

-It also means their ad is less relevant, their landing page is less relevant and overall the quality of this ad for the searcher is lower.
+It also means their ad is less relevant, their landing site is less relevant and overall the quality of this ad for the searcher is lower.